fabrimafe/DSBtimecourse/README.md

 To run estimates of Double Strand Breaks (DSB) repair dynamics on your data follow the procedure described below.

 ### 1) data preparation
-Prepare input files: a time-course-file with the abundance of the different types of molecules, and an error-matrix file, specifying the expected error rates.
+The necessary input files are a time-course-file with the abundance of the different types of molecules, and an error-matrix file, specifying the expected error rates.
+The latter can be estimated from control data, in which UMIDSB-seq is applied without any induced DSB, as described below.
 Example files can be found in test/.
 The files should be tab separated files.
 The time-course file has five columns, the first describing the time and the others the count of molecules for each type.
 For example:

 |time|    y1|      y2|      y3|      y4|
 |----|------|--------|--------|--------|